 This summer garden tour post is part of the Tuesdays In The Garden session where we are sharing garden harvests.

-When you are mainly an ornamental gardener your harvests include more flowers than veggies, and today the theme for Tuesdays In The Garden is garden harvest, so I thought I’d showcase some of my pretty blooms with a summer garden tour.
-Don’t forget to scroll to the end to see what they other gardeners are harvesting this time of year.
+When you are mainly an ornamental gardener your harvests include more flowers than veggies, and today the theme for Tuesdays In The Garden is garden harvest, so I thought I'd showcase some of my pretty blooms with a summer garden tour.

 Summer Garden Tour